CENTURI-Hackathon-2022/bike-riding/README.md

 - "Learnt" phase (when the mouse has a stable behavior)

 Moreover, it would be interesting to be able to compare mice against each other and to classify different learning approaches.
-Two examples of learning approches:
+Two examples of learning approaches:
 - "waiting and jumping"
 - "rapid limb movements"

 To reach the final goal, multiple sub-tasks can be identified:
 - Organizing the dataset #2
-- Extracting simple statistics on the mouse runs (how long it stayed, has it learn, ...)#3
+- Extracting simple statistics on the mouse runs (how long it stayed, has it learned, ...)#3
 - Quantifying and clustering single mouse behavior over time #4
 - Comparing multiple mice behaviors #5
 - Classifying the different mouse behaviors according to the type of learning #6
-- Is there a premptive behavior predicting the final learnt behavior? #7
+- Is there a preemptive behavior predicting the final learnt behavior? #7

 ## Objective dependencies
 &rarr; #2